Jeremiah Chapter 11

 Jeremiah 11:8 “Yet they obeyed not, nor inclined their ear, but walked every one in the imagination of their evil heart: therefore I will bring upon them all the words of this covenant, which I commanded [them] to do; but they did [them] not.”

-Though they had such strong solicitations and fair warnings, and these repeated again and again.
-All which was an aggravation of their disobedience and stubbornness.
+Though they had such strong solicitations and fair warnings, which were repeated again and again.
+Adding to an aggravation of their disobedience and stubbornness.

-Since they did not obey they could expect the curses instead of the blessings.
-Again, these are spelled out in detail in (Deut.
-28:45-46), read all of it.
-I will give just the summation of it in the next verses.
+Since they did not obey, they could expect the curses instead of the blessings.
+Again, these are spelled out in detail in Deut.
+28:15-68; read all of it.
+I will give just the summation of it in the next verses:

 Deuteronomy 28:45-46 “Moreover all these curses shall come upon thee, and shall pursue thee, and overtake thee, till thou be destroyed; because thou hearkenedst not unto the voice of the LORD thy God, to keep his commandments and his statutes which he commanded thee:” “And they shall be upon thee for a sign and for a wonder, and upon thy seed for ever.”